Cale-Torino/OpenCart_Upgrading_Maintenance_Branch__SouthAfrica_Xneelo_SharedHosting/README.md

 ### Step 7

-Clear any cookies in your browser
+Clear any cookies in your browser.

 Goto the admin side of your store and press Ctrl+F5 or Ctrl+Shift+R for several times to refresh your browser cache.